Kureekkad

 Kureekkad is a census town in Ernakulam district in the Indian state of Kerala.
-Kureekkad is served by the nearby Chottanikkara Road railway station, which is a convenient stop for visitors heading to the famous Chottanikkara Devi Temple.
+It is the gateway to two of the many suburbs of Kochi, Chottanikkara and Kandanad.

 Demographics

 As of 2001 India census, Kureekkad had a population of 9730.
 Males constitute 49% of the population and females 51%.
 Kureekkad has an average literacy rate of 86%, higher than the national average of 59.5%: male literacy is 87%, and female literacy is 85%.
 In Kureekkad, 10% of the population is under 6 years of age.